Renderlogic/WhiskeyDxEngine/README.md

 * Ideally obtain real patient data and search for and apply the translated results to newly initiated claims.

-## Installation
+## Compiling, Installing, and, Running
+* Clone the repo: `git clone https://github.com/Renderlogic/WhiskeyDxEngine.git`

+* Compile with debug symbols utilizing the following command : `g++ -o WhiskeyDxEngine  main.cpp LinuxSystemUtils.cpp -ggdb`

-* Download Binary and ./ that mofo
+* Or just download the binary WhiskeyDxEngine and ./ that mofo

+![Image of terminal screenshot of WhiskeyDxEngine] (screenshot.png)

 ## Usage/System Requirements
 * Ideally a Supercomputer such as NVIDIA DGX stations.